Affiliate links on Android Authority may earn us a commission. Learn more.

 Phone software and updates

-Outside of only Google itself, Samsung has become the best company out there when it comes to updating its Android phones.
-The Samsung Galaxy S21 FE will receive three years of Android upgrades and four years of security updates.
-Out-of-the-box, it comes with One UI 4, which is based on Android 12.
+Samsung has become the best company out there when it comes to updating its large portfolio of Android phones.
+The Samsung Galaxy S21 FE will receive four years of Android upgrades and five years of security updates.
+Out of the box, it comes with One UI 4, which is based on Android 12.
+In December 2023, it received an update to Android 14 and One UI 6.

-That means the Galaxy S21 FE will see Android 13 later this year, Android 14 in 2023, and Android 15 in 2024.
-It will then get security patches throughout 2025, after which it will reach an end-of-life status.
+The Galaxy S21 FE will see Android 15 in 2024 and Android 16 in 2025.
+It will then get security patches throughout 2026, after which it will reach an end-of-life status.

 What are some good Samsung Galaxy S21 FE alternatives?

 The Samsung Galaxy S21 FE is not super expensive.
-However, that doesn’t mean there aren’t great phones out there for less money or awesome phones for just a little more.
+However, that doesn’t mean there aren’t great phones out there for the same price or awesome phones for just a little more.
 Here are some phones you should keep in mind while you’re shopping:

-- Google Pixel 6 ($599): For $100 less than the Galaxy S21 FE, you can get the phone we voted as the best of 2021.
-You’ll miss out on a telephoto lens and a 120Hz display refresh rate, but you’ll get an even longer Android update promise, Google’s stellar Pixel UI software, and a slightly bigger battery.
+- Google Pixel 8 ($699 at Amazon): For $100 more than the Galaxy S21 FE, you can get one of the most sought-after phones of 2023.
+You’ll miss out on a telephoto lens, but you’ll get the best Android update promise in the industry, Google’s stellar Pixel UI software, and a slightly bigger battery.

-- iPhone 13 or 13 Mini ($799 or $699): Regardless of which iPhone 13 model you choose, you’ll get a pretty similar experience when compared to the Galaxy S21 FE.
-You will miss out on a telephoto lens, a 120Hz refresh rate, and Android (obviously), but the iPhone 13 and 13 Mini are the best iPhones you can get in this price bracket.
+- iPhone 15 ($829.99 at Amazon): With an iPhone 15, you’ll get a pretty similar experience when compared to the Galaxy S21 FE.
+You will miss out on a telephoto lens, a 120Hz refresh rate, and Android (obviously), but the iPhone 15 is the best iPhone you can get in this price bracket.

 Where to buy the Samsung Galaxy S21 FE

-A: Unfortunately, the Samsung Galaxy S21 FE doesn’t have either of these features.
-If you want a microSD card slot, you can always grab last year’s Galaxy S20 FE instead, although that is also missing a headphone jack.
+Unfortunately, the Samsung Galaxy S21 FE doesn’t have either of these features.
+If you want a microSD card slot, you can always grab 2020’s Galaxy S20 FE instead, although that is also missing a headphone jack.